Meher763/Meher763-cosmetic-insights-navigating-cosmetics-trends-and-consumer-insights-with-tableau-main/README.md

 * Marketing team wants to decide what claims or packaging to highlight: if “recyclable packaging” or “SPF protection” or “vegan formula” are trending, adjust website / product pages accordingly.

----

-If you like, I can sketch out a detailed dashboard in Tableau (with example data) or even share some data sources you could plug into Tableau to explore cosmetic trends.
-Do you want me to build that?

 [1]: https://www.ausmetics.com/pap/2025-cosmetics-trends/?utm_source=chatgpt.com "Deepseek Insights: 2025 Cosmetics Trends"
 [2]: https://blogs.sw.siemens.com/consumer-products-retail/2025/07/22/beauty-and-cosmetic-industry-trends-2025/?utm_source=chatgpt.com "Beauty and cosmetic industry trends 2025: Transforming product development and manufacturing with digital innovation - Consumer Products & Retail"